-Now all this talk about quizzes, general knowledge and specialist subjects got me to thinking that having some simple kids indoor games up your sleeve, that will keep the kids occupied, is also a good way to help them develop some useful skills without a huge amount of time and effort.
+Having some simple fun kids indoor games up your sleeve, that will keep the kids occupied, is also a good way to help them develop some useful concentration and memory skills without a huge amount of time and effort.

 Now some of us simply are able to soak up general knowledge around us and retain it, others of us, like me, are less lucky.